derivexyz/v2-core/docs/accounts.md

 The Account contract is a permissionless ERC721 contract that can be used by any protocol to (1) handle accounting of asset balances (2) access control (3) enforce proper `Asset` and `Manager` interactions whenever balance adjustments are made.

-There are two at least interfaces you need to implement to comply with `Account.sol`: `IAsset` and `IManager`.
+There are two at least interfaces you need to implement to comply with `Accounts.sol`: `IAsset` and `IManager`.

 ## Accounting